Ira Sorkin: Bernard Madoff

 Howard Squadron and several other partners invested with Bernard Madoff, and the firm's pension account, including about $19,000 belonging to Sorkin.
-Sorkin's parents have had about $900,000 invested with Madoff in more than one account; these were liquidated following the mother's death in 2007, long before the fraud became known, with the proceeds distributed to Sorkin's two grown sons.
+Sorkin's parents had about $900,000 invested with Madoff in more than one account; these were liquidated following the death of Ira's mother in 2007, long before the fraud became known, with the proceeds distributed to Sorkin's two grown sons.

-Sorkin is the lead defense attorney on the Madoff fraud case, assisted by associates Daniel J. Horwitz, Nicole P. De Bello and Mauro M. Wolfe, who had changed firms along with him when he joined Dickstein Shapiro.
-On March 20, 2009, an appellate court denied his request to release Madoff from incarceration, to "penthouse arrest" pending his June 2009 scheduled sentencing date.
+Sorkin was the lead defense attorney on the Madoff fraud case, assisted by associates Daniel J. Horwitz, Nicole P. De Bello and Mauro M. Wolfe, who had changed firms along with him when he joined Dickstein Shapiro.
+On March 20, 2009, an appellate court denied Sorkin's request to release Madoff from incarceration to "penthouse arrest" pending the latter's June 2009 scheduled sentencing date.

 SEC v.
 Avellino and Bienes

 In November 1992, Sorkin represented two accountants, Frank J. Avellino and Michael S. Bienes of Fort Lauderdale.
-Bienes began his career working as an accountant for Madoff's father-in-law, Saul Alpern.
-Then, he became a partner in the accounting firm Alpern, Avellino and Bienes.
-In 1962, the firm began advising its clients about investing all of their money with a mystery man, a highly successful and controversial figure on Wall Street, but until this episode, not known as an ace money manager, (Madoff).
-When Alpern retired at the end of 1974, the firm became Avellino and Bienes and continued to invest solely with Madoff.
+Bienes began his career working as an accountant for Madoff's father-in-law, Saul Alpern, after which he became a partner in the accounting firm of Alpern, Avellino and Bienes.
+In 1962, the firm began advising its clients about investing all of their money with a mystery man, a highly successful and controversial figure on Wall Street, but until this episode, not known as an ace money manager.
+The "mystery man" was Bernard Madoff.

+When Alpern retired at the end of 1974, the firm became Avellino and Bienes, and continued to invest solely with Madoff.

-Avellino & Bienes were accused of selling unregistered securities, and in its report, the SEC mentioned the fund's "curiously steady" yearly returns to investors of 13.5% to 20%.
+Avellino & Bienes were accused of selling unregistered securities.
+In its report, the SEC mentioned the fund's "curiously steady" yearly returns to investors of 13.5% to 20%.
 However, the SEC did not look any more deeply into the matter, and never publicly disclosed Madoff.
 Through Sorkin, who once oversaw the SEC's New York office, Avellino & Bienes agreed to return the money to investors, shut down their firm, undergo an audit, and pay a fine of $350,000.
 Avellino complained to the presiding Federal Judge, John E. Sprizzo, that Price Waterhouse fees were excessive, but the judge ordered him to pay the bill of $428,679 in full.
 Madoff said that he did not realize the feeder fund was operating illegally, and that his own investment returns tracked the previous 10 years of the S&P 500.
-The SEC investigation came right in the middle of Madoff's three terms as the powerful chairman of the NASDAQ stock market board.
+The SEC investigation came during Madoff's three terms as the powerful chairman of the NASDAQ stock market board.

 The size of the pools mushroomed by word-of-mouth, and investors grew to 3,200 in nine accounts with Madoff.
 Regulators feared it all might be just a huge scam.
 "We went into this thinking it could be a major catastrophe.
 They took in nearly a half a billion dollars in investor money, totally outside the system that we can monitor and regulate.
 That's pretty frightening." said Richard Walker, at the time, the SEC's New York regional administrator.